top of page

 Migration is destroying National Identities

-The early twenty first century has witnessed an exponential rise in human migration whilst simultaneously seeing a return to both nationalism and identity politics following the end of the Cold War and the collapse of the bi-polar structure which, to some extend, limited both of these trends.
-The aim of this essay is thus to discuss whether, firstly, there is a causal relationship between migration and national identity and secondly, whether if so, migration is having a detrimental effect on the latter.
+The early twenty-first century has witnessed an exponential rise in human migration whilst simultaneously seeing a return to both nationalism and identity politics following the end of the Cold War and the collapse of the bi-polar structure, which, to some extent, limited both of these trends.
+The aim of this essay is thus to discuss whether, firstly, there is a causal relationship between migration and national identity and, secondly, if that is deemed to be the case, whether migration is having a detrimental effect on the latter.
+By way of conclusion, it will be argued that rather than destroying national identity, migration has, in fact, a positive evolutionary effect on national identities.

-Now that we can clearly see that in fact there is a causal relationship between migration and national identity let us move on to the second point under discussion.
-That is, whether migration is having a detrimental effect on national identity.
-Unfortunately this is a very value based question as it involves assessing the positive or negative attributes of a given identity before and after migration.
-That a change occurs is perhaps the easiest to ascertain, however, judging the value of such as change is more difficult.
-Undoubtedly the change could be seen as destruction yet it could also be seen as a form of evolution, just as previous identities evolved into national identities in the 19th century, as mentioned perviously.
+it involves assessing the positive or negative attributes of a given identity before and after migration.
+That a change occurs is perhaps the easiest to ascertain; however, judging the value of such a change is more difficult.
+Undoubtedly, the change could be seen as destruction, yet it could also be seen as a form of evolution, just as previous identities evolved into national identities in the 19th century, as mentioned previously.

 Please click on the link below for a downloadable PDF.